svgta1/oidc-client-php/README.md

 #### Usign the method *private_key_jwt*

 The authentication to the *token_endpoint* is made by sending a JWT signed with a RSA or Elliptic private key.
-The public key must be known by the OP.
+The public key or certificate must be known by the OP.

 The private key must be given in its PEM format :
 ```PHP